CharlesClark84/ProductionCountLogInterface/markdown/journal.md

  09/29/2018

  Tasks Completed:
- * Week four videos, activities and exercise.
+ * Week four videos, activities and exercise
  * Built database for indieProject
  * Created javabean for indieProject
  * Added hibernate to indieProject